-The Wireless Ignition Node (WIN) operates similarly to an ignition switch.
-It has four operating positions, three of which are detented and one spring-loaded.
-The detented positions are LOCK, ACC, and ON.
+The Wireless Ignition Node (WIN) operates similar to an ignition switch.
+It has four operating positions, three with detents and one that is spring-loaded.
+The detent positions are LOCK, ACC, and ON.
 The START position is a spring-loaded momentary contact position.
-When released from the START position, the switch automatically returns to the detented ON position.
+When released from the START position, the switch automatically returns to the ON position.